xtuml/bridgepoint/doc-internal/process/HOWTO-create-xtumlmc_build_exe.md

 5. Start BridgePoint on the ```c:\workspaces\build_artifacts``` workspace.
 This workspace is already connected to [1].
 6. Switch to the Resource perspective
 7. Expand the ```extra_files_for_build``` project
-8. Copy the newly build created xtumlmc_build.exe from disk into this folder inside BridgePoint, overwriting the existing EXE
+8. Copy the newly created xtumlmc_build.exe from disk into this project inside BridgePoint, overwriting the existing EXE
 9. Commit the new EXE to SVN
 10. Done